-Sex education Referendum 90 leading in early Washington state election results
+Washington voters approving sex education Referendum 90

-Washington school districts will likely be required to teach sexual health education to most students under a referendum that was leading as of Tuesday’s vote count.
+Washington school districts will be required to teach sexual health education to most students under a referendum that was well ahead in Tuesday’s vote count.

-With the state’s most populous counties reporting early Tuesday evening, voters were approving Referendum 90, with about 60% favoring the measure.
+Voters were approving Referendum 90, with nearly 60% favoring the measure.
 The referendum marks the first time nationwide that a sex education mandate has appeared on a statewide ballot.

-“It tells us that the majority of Washingtonians are showing really resounding support for comprehensive sex education and that is really, really good news for Washington’s young people,” said Courtney Normand, Washington state director of Planned Parenthood Votes Northwest and Hawaii, who led the campaign supporting the law.
+“It tells us that the majority of Washingtonians are showing really resounding support for comprehensive sex education and that is really, really good news for Washington’s young people,” said Courtney Normand, Washington state director of Planned Parenthood Votes Northwest and Hawaii, who led the campaign.

 By approving the measure, voters signaled that a 2020 law should go into effect making lessons mandatory starting in kindergarten, though families could choose to opt out.

-Those who supported the referendum said that a basic standard should be required since all students could benefit from sexual health information.
+Supporters said that a basic standard should be required since all students could benefit from sexual health information.
 Young children would learn social emotional skills, including how to make friends; older students would learn about navigating relationships, recognizing sexual violence and what to do if it happens and how sexually transmitted infections are spread and prevented.

 The group supporting the law, including several prominent labor unions, civil rights groups and Democratic state officials, had raised more than $1.69 million as of Tuesday.